 - cPanel

 We’ll go through these methods in detail with a step-by-step guide to removing robots.txt from WordPress.
-Both ways are similar to each other.
-However, you must first access the FTP or cPanel of your website.
+Both ways are similar.
+However, you must first access your website’s FTP or cPanel.

-Note: Before removing the robots.txt file from your website, please ensure that you make a copy of it.
-Then, you can upload the original file to your website again if you make any unintentional changes during the procedure, which may lead to errors or bugs.
+Note: Before removing the robots.txt file from your website, please make a copy of it.
+Then, you can upload the original file to your website again if you make any unintentional changes during the process, which may cause errors or bugs.

 1. Remove Robots.txt using an FTP Client

-Using an FTP client to remove robots.txt from your WordPress website is a straightforward process.
-You can access FTP for WordPress using an FTP client like FileZilla or Cyberduck.
-Then, you can start editing the files of your website using it.
+Using an FTP client to remove robots.txt from your WordPress website is straightforward.
+You can access WordPress via FTP using an FTP client such as FileZilla or Cyberduck.
+Then you can start editing your website’s files using it.

-We will use the FTP client FileZilla for this tutorial, which you can download and install on your computer from their website.
+We will use the FTP client FileZilla for this tutorial; you can download and install it from their website.
 However, you are free to use any FTP client you prefer.
-The steps are almost identical to one another.
+The steps are almost identical.

 After installing the FTP client, you need to connect your website to it.
 Open the FileZilla application on your computer and navigate to File > Site Manager from the top-left corner of the menu bar.
-You can also use the keyboard shortcut Ctrl+S on your keyboard to access the site manager.
+You can also use the keyboard shortcut Ctrl+S to open the site manager.

 Then, click on New Site and enter the name of your website under My Sites.

-Now, open the General tab on the right side of your screen, where you’ll need to enter the credentials to connect your site with the FTP client.
+Now, open the General tab on the right side of your screen, where you’ll enter the credentials to connect your site to the FTP client.
 If you don’t have the required credentials, you can ask your hosting provider for them.

 After you enter the credentials, click on Connect.